House-Majority-Staff-Office-Sponsorship/data-preprocessing-pipelines/lrb-website-to-jsonl/README.md

 ## Troubleshooting

-**Part 1 finishes but `pdfs.zip` is empty or missing** Check `scraper_audit.log` — the PDF downloads may have failed due to network errors.
-Try increasing `REQUEST_TIMEOUT` in the Config cell and re-running.
+**Part 1 finishes but `pdfs.zip` is empty or missing** Try increasing `REQUEST_TIMEOUT` in the Config cell and re-running.

 **Part 2 fails with an authentication error**
 Your LlamaCloud API key is missing or incorrect.
 Check your `.env` file or the hardcoded key in the Part 2 Config cell.